Crash 'n' the Boys: Street Challenge: In popular culture

 "Crash and the Boys" is the name of a band in the comic book series Scott Pilgrim.
 The band also appears in the 2010 film adaptation of the novels, Scott Pilgrim vs. the World, as well as in the subsequent video game adaptation.

-Review
+Reception

 Corbie Dillard of Nintendo Life gave Crash n the Boys Street Challenge 5 out of 10 stars, commending the developers for 'doing something different' and for what the game could have been, but also wrote that the game, while not horrible in itself was inferior to other similar games.

 Lucas Thomas of IGN gave a positive review to the game.